Elyse Ribbons

-Cheeky Monkey Theater'

-She holds an MFA in Peking Opera.
-She created a theater company, Cheeky Monkey Theater in 2007, which is based in Beijing and produced original works 5 or 6 times a year.
+Born in Detroit, Michigan and raised in North Carolina, Ribbons has earned degrees and certificates from UNC-Chapel Hill, Communications University of China, Stanford Graduate School of Business and most recently an MFA in Peking Opera from the National Academy of Chinese Theatre Arts in Beijing.
+She previously worked for the US Embassy in China, and has worked as the COO and a board member of Pacific Construction Group, China's largest private construction company.
+She also created a theater company based in Beijing called Cheeky Monkey Theater in 2007, which produced original works 5 or 6 times a year.
 Performances include I Heart Beijing and Green Eyes on China.
 Ribbons also created and produced the annual Shifen (10-minute) Theater Festival in China's capital city, featuring productions lasting anywhere from 15 to 45 minutes long.

-Ribbons has appeared in local magazines and newspapers and Chinese television programs.
-She can also be recognized from pictures depicting the 2008 Olympics hosted in Beijing.
-She previously worked for the US Embassy in China.

-She has also starred as Helen Foster Snow in the television series based Red Star Over China which aired to millions of viewers on Hunan TV in 2016.
+Ribbons has appeared in local magazines and newspapers and Chinese television programs, and can be recognized from pictures depicting the 2008 Summer Olympics.
+She also starred as Helen Foster Snow in a television series based on Red Star Over China, which aired on Hunan TV in 2016.